Senate passes bill meant to combat robocalls

-NEW YORK (AP) — The Senate has passed a bill that aims to combat the illegal robocalls torturing Americans .
+The U.S. Senate has passed a bill that aims to combat the illegal robocalls torturing Americans .

 Though the measure wouldn’t eliminate all unwanted calls, it would give regulators more tools to go after scammers.
 It would also push phone companies to adopt new technology to combat fake phone numbers popping up on caller ID.